colinshaw1/portfolio-project-4/README.md

 --
 a.
 As a returning user you want to be able to log in to your profile.

 b.
-As a returning user you want to be able to logout once already logged in.
+As a returning user you want to be able to log out once already logged in.

 c.
-A returning user is able to add a review.
+A returning user can add a review.

 d.
-As a retruing user you want to be able to scroll the homeoage and click a review to read.
+As a returning user you want to be able to scroll the homepage and click a review to read.

 e.
 As a returning user you want to be able to edit a review.

 f.
-As a returning user you want to be able to delete a preivious review.
+As a returning user you want to be able to delete a previous review.

 g.
-A returing user you want to leave a comment.
+A returning user you want to leave a comment.

 ---
 User Experience